stadium-software/repeater-datagrid/README.md

 ### Grid
 1. Drag a *Grid* control into the *Container* control
-2. For each column you wish to display
-   1. Drag a *Link* control into the *Grid* if the column must be sortable
-   2. Drag a *Label* control into the *Grid* if the column should not be sortable
+2. For each column in your dataset, drag a *Label* control into the *Grid*
-   3. Leave the column empty if you don't want to display a column header (add a dummy control for now that you can remove later)

 ![](images/GridHeaders.png)

 ### Repeater
 1. Drag a *Repeater* control into the *Grid* control (under the header row)
-2. Create a Type called "DataSet" that represents the fields in your dataset.
+2. Create a *Type* called "DataSet" that represents your dataset.
 The sample dataset type is called "DataSet" and contains the following fields:
    1. ID (Any)
    2. FirstName (Any)
    3. LastName (Any)